 - Queries displays details about live and slow queries that you can filter by column and text.

-- Replication provides information about any asynchronous replication in the universe.
+- Replication provides information about any xCluster replication in the universe.

 - Tasks provides details about the state of tasks running on the universe, as well as the tasks that have run in the past against this universe.

 - Backups displays information about scheduled backups, if any, and allows you to create, restore, and delete backups.